-Stephen is almost grateful for the arrival of the First World War as a way of escaping his personal problems.
+Stephen is almost grateful for the arrival of World War One as a way of escaping his personal problems.
 But there is no glorification of the violence and horror he witnesses in the trenches once he arrives.
 One hundred years later, how has war changed?
 And how has it remained the same?

 Armchair assassins enter ethical minefield